-As part of the Municipal Energy Manager (MEM) Program, the Town of Okotoks has hired a Climate Change and Energy…
+As part of the Municipal Energy Manager (MEM) Program, the City of Spruce Grove hired a Municipal Energy Specialist that…

 As part of the Municipal Energy Manager program, the City of St. Albert has hired a Municipal Energy Specialist that will benchmark municipal facilities, identify energy savings opportunities and implement greenhouse gas emission reducing projects.

 Environmental stewardship is a priority for the City of St. Albert, so the Municipal Energy Manager program was a natural fit.
 The City of St. Albert had already done great work towards greenhouse gas (GHG) reductions, such as having Canada’s first municipally owned long-range electric buses with a solar PV system to help power them.
 The City has also actively pursued projects identified in past energy and water audits.

 Much of this work has been done off the corner of someone’s desk, which makes the progress that much more remarkable.
 However, by participating in the Municipal Energy Manager program to create Cassie’s position, the City was able to have a dedicated staff member to help them pursue further cost and GHG savings in support of their environmental stewardship and fiscal responsibility goals.